Home > Live

 Session 5) Holidays, Anniversaries, and Birthdays.
 How to take care of ourselves and manage these events.

 Session 6) Helping Others Who May be Grieving.
 Learn the 10 Best and Worst Things to say to someone in grief or loss.

-Session 7) Cultural And Spiritual Perspectives in Greif and Loss.
+Session 7) Cultural And Spiritual Perspectives in Grief and Loss.
 Gain insight from various Cultural and Spiritual traditions , as well as sharing your own valuable experiences.

 We are here.
-A new social/support group for the 50+ South King County LBGT community.
-Join experience counselors in sharing challenges, solutions, stories, and laughter.
+A social/support group for the 50+ South King County LGBT community.
+Join experienced counselors in sharing challenges, solutions, stories, and laughter.
 Resource information and referrals available.

 Up-to-date information on retirement and financial issues, including taxes, social security and insurance.